zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 os_ipl_token
-  Setting this parameter for ``state=reset_clear`` or ``state=reset_normal`` requests that the corresponding HMC operations only be performed if the provided value matches the current value of the 'os-ipl-token' property of the LPAR, and be rejected otherwise.
+  Setting this parameter for \ :literal:`state=reset\_clear`\  or \ :literal:`state=reset\_normal`\  requests that the corresponding HMC operations only be performed if the provided value matches the current value of the 'os-ipl-token' property of the LPAR, and be rejected otherwise.
 Note that the 'os-ipl-token' property of the LPAR is set by the operating system and is set only by some operating systems, such as z/OS.
-This parameter is ignored for other ``state`` values.
+This parameter is ignored for other \ :literal:`state`\  values.

   | **required**: False
   | **type**: str

 properties
-  Dictionary with new values for the LPAR properties, for ``state=active``, ``state=loaded`` and ``state=set``.
+  Dictionary with new values for the LPAR properties, for \ :literal:`state=active`\ , \ :literal:`state=loaded`\  and \ :literal:`state=set`\ .
 Key is the property name with underscores instead of hyphens, and value is the property value in YAML syntax.
 Integer properties may also be provided as decimal strings.

   The possible input properties in this dictionary are the properties defined as writeable in the data model for LPAR resources (where the property names contain underscores instead of hyphens).

   Properties omitted in this dictionary will not be updated.

-  This parameter is not allowed for the other ``state`` values.
+  This parameter is not allowed for the other \ :literal:`state`\  values.

   | **required**: False
   | **type**: dict